 The -marm and -mthumb options are not valid with AArch64 targets.
-The compiler ignores the -marm and
+The compiler ignores the -marm and -mthumb options and generates a warning with AArch64 targets.

 Command-line examples

 The following examples show how to compile for different combinations of architecture, processor, and instruction set: